 4. Wash fabric in a washing machine to remove pre-coat and excess/unfixed ink

-Other processes, like those for polyester, usually have less steps than printing on nylon.
+Other processes, like those for polyester, usually have fewer steps than printing on nylon.
 Just keep in mind that each process will require specific equipment to achieve the best results.

-The Steps to Finding the Perfect Digital Textile Printer Package
+The Steps to Finding the Perfect Digital Textile Printing Package

 1. Identify the type of fabrics you’ll be working with.
 Make sure to pay attention to the construction of the fabric.